General

 Why Should You Include a Charitable Bequest in Your Will?

-Many people want to give to charity but feel they cannot afford to make significant donations during their lifetime.
+People who want to donate to charity encounter obstacles which prevent them from giving large amounts of money during their lifetime.
 A charitable bequest solves this problem because:

 How Was This Study Conducted?